Mami8/YoCheckMaCode/README.txt

 ----------------------------------------------------------------

-If you want to get my finished/working projects and libs, download the index.html and HTML directory.
+If you want to get my finished/working projects and libs, download the index.html, Projects, Libs and HTML directory.
 Currently it may be easier to just download it manually but I hope to add many more files.
 It's better to get ready for that time